-Here are two ways to superscript in Google Docs.
+Here are two ways to insert a superscript into Google Docs.

 1. Highlight a character and then select Format > Text > Superscript from the menu.